List of British far-right groups (1945–present): Minor groups

 The British Defence League was a very short-lived group led by John O'Brien in 1970 that was absorbed by the National Democratic Party.

 The Integralists were a small body of intellectuals led by Russian emigre George Knuppfer active during the early 1970s.
 The body, which concerned itself with conspiracy theories regarding international finance, was close to John O'Brien.
 It produced its own journal Right.

 The National Party of St George was a local far right party based in Reading, Berkshire.
 It was close to John O'Brien.

 The Newcastle Democratic Movement was an anti-immigration group based in Newcastle-upon-Tyne that merged with the National Front in December 1971.
 Their membership provided the basis of a new large party group on Tyneside.

 The National Socialist British Workers' Party was largely the work of one man, G.R.
 Jenin, whose National Observer published Nazi Party material in the early 1970s.

 Trade Unions Against Immigration (TRU-AIM) was a joint initiative of the National Front and British Movement.
 Led by Bill Whitbread it hoped to infiltrate the mainstream trade union movement but was eventually scuppered by internal differences.

 The National Assembly was formed by Mary Stanton in 1974 as an umbrella organisation for various anti-immigration activists.
 Changing its name to the Anti-Communism Movement in 1977 it continued to exist until the early 1980s.

 The United Party was a minor group based in Derby that existed briefly during 1974.
 It merged with the supporters of Leicester NF chairman John Kynaston and the Enoch Powell support group of Stan Wright to form the English National Party, which presented candidates in the October 1974 United Kingdom general election.

 The British National Party was a Leeds-based group led by Eddy Morrison during the mid-1970s.
 The group, which was linked to the League of St. George, helped to organised the White Defence Associations, armed gangs of vigilantes active in areas of racial tension.
 Morrison would later join John Tyndall's BNP following its formation in 1982.

 The National Democratic Freedom Movement was a violent group led by Morrison, David Myatt and Joe Short of Column 88.

 The Britannia Party was a short-lived breakaway from the NF, organised by Henry Lord and Marion Powell from 1978 to the following year.

 1980s

 British National Party

 The British National Party was formed by John Tyndall in 1982 from his New National Front and other minor groups.
 Subsequently, led by Nick Griffin the party achieved levels of political representation hitherto unseen by the far-right in Britain, including seats in the European Parliament in 2009.
-The party subsequently split, and declined to an electoral irrelevance winning only 1,667 votes at the 2015 election, thought as of 2015 it continues to exist.
+The party subsequently split, and declined to an electoral irrelevance winning only 1,667 votes at the 2015 election, though as of 2015, it continues to exist.